 Incandescant and LED mag light: Upgrade guide + recommendations

 Whether you are a first responder, a mechanic, a plumber, or a outdoor enthusiast; most likely you have heard of Maglite.
 In fact, there are probably very few English speaking people who haven’t heard of the Mag Light.

 I write ‘Mag Light’ on purpose because there are still many people typing this word instead of ‘Maglite’.

 The older Maglites were only sold with incandescent bulbs.
 The more batteries in those Maglites, the brighter they were.

 LED lights have become more and more popular for many reasons, and Mag Instruments couldn’t stay behind.

 The Maglite pictured on the right is mine.
 I did some hand filing on it to make it look more appealing.
-I also replaced both the tailcap and head, using those from a Silver Maglite I still had around; to provide appealing contrast.
+I also replaced both the tailcap and bezel, using those from a silver Maglite I still had around; to provide appealing contrast.

-In my honest opinion, only upgrade a Maglite to Drop-in PR bulb LED for one of the following reasons:
+In my honest opinion, I would only upgrade a Maglite to Drop-in PR bulb LED for one of the following reasons:

 - The flashlight has an emotional value.

 - You just want to use it for emergencies!
 (This is great because the ‘dropins’ that increase battery life are cheap)

 - You don’t care about extreme brightness.

-I would also not upgrade a Maglite to LED dropin for the following reasons:
+I would personally not upgrade a Maglite to PR-bulb LED dropin for the following reasons:

 - I want to have an extremely bright flashlight.

 - I want to have the newest LED in my maglite.

 How to upgrade your old "C" and "D" cell Mag light/maglite to LED emitter?

 The easiest way to upgrade your older incandescent Maglite is by buying a LED PR bulb replacement.
 Maglite has provided these PR LED emitter bulb replacements for many years.
 They are an easy way to increase brightness and extend runtime of the Maglite multifold above that of the incandescent .

 Increase Brightness or runtime?

 You may have never thought about the question, but it is an important question to ask yourself before you upgrade your Maglite.
 Remember, an increase in brightness usually also means a decrease in runtime.